maurymarkowitz/RetroFOCAL/doc/RetroFOCAL reference manual.md

 `TYPE` {*scon*|*exp*|!|#|:}[,...]

-This indicates that the `TYPE` statement consists of the statement keyword followed by a string constant, a numeric expression, or the control characters bang, a hash, or a colon.
-The square bracketed section at the end indicates that the first item can be followed by any number of similar expressions.
+This indicates that the `TYPE` statement consists of the statement keyword followed by a string constant, a numeric expression, or the control characters bang, hash, or colon.
+The square bracketed section at the end indicates that the first item can be followed by any number of similar expressions separated by commas.

 <!-- TOC --><a name="introduction"></a>
 ## Introduction